-The Challenge: Stress, work and life challenges can get the best of us.
+The Challenge: Stress, work, and life challenges can get the best of us.

-The Science: Research shows that meditation is linked to a host of benefits from happiness to health!
+The Science: Research shows that meditation is linked to a host of benefits, from happiness to health!

-The Solution: Meditate to feel calmer, happier, healthier, more productive and more in charge.
+The Solution: Meditate to feel calmer, happier, healthier, more productive, and more in charge.

-This coming New Year will hopefully be full of wonderful surprises, but undoubtedly – like every year – will also throw some challenges at us.
+This coming New Year will hopefully be full of wonderful surprises, but undoubtedly – like every year – it will also throw some challenges at us.
 I started meditating soon after 9/11.
 I was living in Manhattan, an already chaotic place, at an extremely chaotic time.
 I realized I had no control over my external environment.
 And I realized this would always be the case.
 No matter what we do, we never have full control over our jobs, partners, health, or environment.

-Here are 20 scientifically-validated reasons you might want to get on the bandwagon come Jan 1 (if not today!)
+Here are 20 scientifically validated reasons you might want to get on the bandwagon come Jan 1 (if not today!)

 It Boosts Your HEALTH